The Oak Ridge Boys: 2021–present: 50th anniversary tour, James succeeds Bonsall

 On September 19, 2023, due to the rapid decline in Joe Bonsall's health, the Oak Ridge Boys hurriedly announced that all remaining dates on the tour marking their golden anniversary under the then-current lineup would be billed as a farewell tour.
+Bonsall left the group at the end of their annual Christmas tour and was replaced by Ben James.
+James, previously of Doyle Lawson & Quicksilver, debuted as the Oaks' new tenor on December 30 in Biloxi, although Bonsall did not publicly announce his retirement until January.
 Bonsall was dying of what was subsequently revealed to be amyotropic lateral sclerosis, to which he succumbed on July 9, 2024, aged 76.
-His last appearance was on December 17, 2023, at a concert in DeKalb, Illinois.
-Although Bonsall did not publicly announce his retirement until January, he left the group at the end of their annual Christmas tour and was replaced by Ben James, previously of Doyle Lawson & Quicksilver, before the year was out.
-James debuted as Oaks' tenor on December 30 at a concert in Biloxi.
-It was initially expected that Bonsall would be included in some way on the group's next album; ultimately he took no part in the project.

-In October 2024, the group released Mama's Boys, the first to include James as a member.
-The album is dedicated to Bonsall and features a guest appearance from Willie Nelson.
+In October 2024, the group released Mama's Boys, their first album with James.
+It was initially expected that Bonsall would be included in some way; ultimately he took no part in the project.
+Dedicated to Bonsall, the album features a guest appearance from Willie Nelson.
 The addition of James to the lineup led the group to cancel its retirement plans and continue performing.

-Richard Sterban was diagnosed with pancreatic cancer in March 2025 and withdrew from touring in May for treatment.
-Dailey & Vincent bass Aaron McCune filled in when Sterban's health took him off the road in 2022, and is making TV appearances with the group while original Ernie Haase & Signature Sound bass Tim Duncan is on tour in place of Sterban.
+Under treatment for pancreatic cancer, Sterban stopped touring in May 2025.
+Bass singers Aaron McCune, formerly of Dailey & Vincent, and Tim Duncan, formerly with Ernie Haase & Signature Sound, finished out the year.
+McCune is singing bass for them in 2026 with Sterban taking a limited role when the group performs in Nashville.